-If you ever watched “The Wolf Of Wall Street”, you could imagine the hectic life of stockbrokers.
+In “The Wolf Of Wall Street”, you could imagine the hectic life of stockbrokers.
 They are part of the most illustrious and coveted careers at Wall Street: Sales and Trading.
-If you are pursuing this lucrative job in investment banks, this article will give an overview of sales and trading, what is equity trading and provide you the ultimate guide for entering this field.
+If you are pursuing this lucrative job in investment banks, this article will give an overview of Sales and Trading and provide the ultimate guide for entering this field.

 Salespeople and traders work on the trading floor where they basically help institutional investors or retail investors trade financial instruments.
-There are some famous trading floors such as New York Stock Exchange (NYSE), NASDAQ, UBS, Goldman Sachs, Morgan Stanley, Chicago, JP Morgan, Bank of America, Citi Bank.
+There are some famous trading floors such as New York Stock Exchange (NYSE), NASDAQ, UBS, Goldman Sachs, Morgan Stanley, Chicago, JP Morgan, Bank of America and Citi Bank.

 Sales and trading in investment banks serve as intermediary between issuers (companies) and buyers (investors).
 This division will work in stock market including 2 types:

-Primary market (new issue market): where companies make their initial stock issuances to raise capital.
-They issue long-term equity capital in the form of Initial Public Offering (IPO) or Private Placement where investors are Venture capital funds, mutual funds, frequent investors, banks.
+Primary market (new issue market): Where companies make their initial stock issuances to raise capital.
+They issue long-term equity capital in the form of Initial Public Offering (IPO) or Private Placement where investors are Venture Capital funds, Mutual Funds, frequent investors or banks.
 Price of securities in the primary market is relatively low.

 Secondary market(stock market): Where stocks are traded among different investors to make profit like New York Stock Exchange (NYSE), London Stock Exchange (LSE), National Association of Securities Dealers Automated Quotation (NASDAQ).

 This secondary market is created when primary market investors sell or buy stocks, bonds or derivatives to other investors.
 Any investors can join this market as long as they can afford.
 The price of the secondary market fluctuates as it depends on demand.
-There are 2 types of secondary market: Auction market (NYSE) where parties gather at a space to announce the price they can afford and Dealer market (NASDAQ) where transactions happen in electronic networks.
+There are 2 types of secondary market: Auction market (NYSE) where buyers and sellers meet and announce the price they can afford and Dealer market (NASDAQ) where transactions happen in electronic networks.

 There are two types of traders: flow traders (market makers) and proprietary traders.